 NURS 404SL.
-Community Health Nursing, 5 hours (3 lecture, 6 clinical), Fall, Spring as needed
+Community Health Nursing, 4 credits (3 lecture, 1 clinical), Fall, Spring as needed

 Application of nursing's metaparadigm with a variety of populations, individuals, families, groups, and communities.
 Development of nursing strategies to assist multi-cultural clients throughout the lifespan.
 The clinical focus is the role of the community health nurse.
-Prerequisites: NURS 303, 307, and either 308 or 413. \$10 fee.
+Prerequisites: NURS 303, 307, and either 308 or 413. \$850 fee.
 This course is a service-learning course and may require additional time commitment outside of class.
 Students are responsible for any additional costs necessary to complete the service.

 NURS 405.
-Leadership and Management, 6 hours (3 lecture, 9 clinical), Spring, Senior Capstone Course
+Leadership and Management, 6 credits (3 lecture, 9 clinical), Spring, Senior Capstone Course